JuliaEarth/GeoStats.jl/README.md

 # Project goals

-- Design a comprehensive framework for geostatistics (or spatial statistics) in a modern programming language.
+- Design a comprehensive framework for geostatistics in a modern programming language.
 - Address the lack of a platform for scientific comparison of different geostatistical algorithms in the literature.
 - Exploit modern hardware aggressively, including GPUs and computer clusters.
 - Educate people outside of the field about the existence of geostatistics.